Souha-Kabtni/Celestial_Bodies_Detected/README.md

 ### Exploratory Data Analysis

-    - A heatmap was visualized to display the relationships between feature/feature and feature/target.
+    - A heatmap was visualized to display the feature/feature and feature/target relationships.
     - Distplots were visualized for each feature/target relationship.
     - This gave a good baseline for univariate EDA.

 ### Explanatory Data Analysis

-    - 1 line plot and one scatterpolar were chosen.
+    - 1 line plot and 1 scatterpolar were chosen.
-    - The Scatter polar was chosen to showcase the Top most Important Features to the Target.
+    - The Scatter polar was chosen to showcase the Top 15 Most Important Features to the Target.
     - The line plot was chosen to show how the 'Redshift' feature helps differentiate between the 3 celestial objects.

 ### Explanatory Visuals

 ![image](https://github.com/Souha-Kabtni/Celestial_Bodies_Detection/assets/133057039/8be7ede0-d659-4114-a919-c2572ec9a01c)

-This scatter polar, clearly shows that redshift is the most important feature that helped us classify the data.
+This scatter polar, clearly shows that redshift is the most important feature that helped classify the data.
 So this is the best in terms of splitting ability.
-PetroR50_i, PetroR50_g, PetroR50_z, PetroR50_u,, and PetroR50_r are the following most important features that impact the distinguishing between all 3 celestial bodies.
+PetroR50_i, PetroR50_g, PetroR50_z, PetroR50_u, and PetroR50_r are the following most important features that impact the distinguishing between all 3 celestial bodies.

 ![image](https://github.com/Souha-Kabtni/Celestial_Bodies_Detection/assets/133057039/f7aee84c-39b4-426a-9ecc-97d1019d4268)